TimurGimadiev/CGRdb2/CGRdb/README.md

 Password, user and port can be changed in docker-compose.yaml

 ### Library installation
-Set up your virtual environment, activate it, go into CGRdb directory and do
+Set up your virtual environment, activate it, go into CGRdb directory and do:

     pip install -U -e .